poojasharma48/batch_example/README.md

 Batch example module allows to alter the Drupal core's batch executing process worflow so that run batch process without redirect to batch window to itself.
+In this example node data 'll updated by batch process on the basis of content type selected in the form by the user.

 INSTALLATION
 ------------